-“Students experience learning in an outdoor environment which is hands-on, experiential, and inquiry-based,” said our Academic Principal.
+“Students experience learning in an outdoor environment which is hands-on, experiential, and inquiry-based,” said Academic Director, Laurie Laird.
 “RedCliff is able to provide outdoor learning which is meaningful and relevant to the student.”

 For example, students make use of essays, stories, and creative writing assignments and experiential learning to support academic growth and skills.